 The station may only be booked for the times listed below.
 The end time represents the last time in which a reservation will be made available.

 FRIDAY – SATURDAY: 11:00AM – 2:00PM

 You may book the station by calling the library at 708-672-8017 and asking for the Information Desk.

-This is a self-serve workstation, and library staff are not trained to provide advance technical support.
+This is a self-serve workstation, and library staff are not trained to provide advanced technical support.
 Basic computer skills are required.
 We will provide you with how-to guides to assist you.
 Library staff may be able to provide minimal assistance in using the devices but cannot sit throughout an entire session.

 A one-on-one tutorial can be scheduled before use of the station by calling the library’s Information Desk at 708-672-8017.
-This tutorial session is not designed to start work on your digitization, but instead to introduce you to the devices and give you an overview of the process.
+This tutorial session is not designed to start work on your digitization but instead to introduce you to the devices and give you an overview of the process.